Thibaut Courtois: 2021–present

 On 10 August 2023, Real Madrid announced that Courtois was diagnosed with a torn anterior cruciate ligament in his left knee.
 He was scheduled to undergo surgery in the coming days, and could be out for several months.

 On 19 March 2024, Courtois got injured again during a training session, sustaining a meniscus tear in his right knee.
 The recovery timeline for the meniscus tear had been estimated to be around two months, effectively ruling Courtois out for the majority of the 2023–24 season.
 Two months later, on 4 May, Courtois made his first appearance in the season, playing full-time in 3–0 home win against Cádiz.
 Later on, on 1 June, he started in the Champions League final, producing decisive saves in a 2–0 victory over Borussia Dortmund.

-On 29 September 2024, Courtois was the subject of an incident during Real Madrid's 2024–25 derby against Atlético Madrid when Atlético Madrid fans threw objects at Courtois shortly after Eder Militao put Madrid 1–0 up in the 64th minute.
+On 29 September 2024, Courtois was the subject of an incident during Real Madrid's 2024–25 derby against Atlético Madrid when Atlético Madrid fans threw objects at Courtois shortly after Éder Militão put Madrid 1–0 up in the 64th minute.
 The game was eventually suspended for about 15–20 minutes.

+On 14 February 2026, Courtois reached his 150th La Liga victory with the club in a 4–1 win over Real Sociedad.
+A month later, on 11 March, he provided an assist in a 3–0 win over Manchester City in the Champions League round of 16, recording his third assist in the competition and breaking the previous record for goalkeeper assists, which had been jointly held by José Francisco Molina and Oliver Kahn.
+A week later, he sustained a thigh injury against the same opponent, forcing him to miss both quarter-final matches against Bayern Munich.
+Later that year, on 8 September, he made his 100th Champions League appearance in a 2–1 victory over Inter Milan.

 International career

 Early career

-Courtois was first called up to the Belgium squad in October 2011 and made his debut the following month in a friendly 0–0 draw against France at the Stade de France, making him the youngest goalkeeper to play for the Belgian national team since Robert Hustin in 1905.
+Courtois was first called up to the Belgium squad in October 2011, and made his debut the following month in a friendly 0–0 draw against France at the Stade de France, making him the youngest goalkeeper to play for the Belgian national team since Robert Hustin in 1905.